 The facility participates in a series of short courses relating to aspects of mass spectrometry and proteomics.
 Both lecture-based and hands-on courses are available, and these are open to outside participants.
 If you are interested in attending any of these please email Dr. Kirk Hansen

-Work performed in or by the Facility should be acknowledged.
-A reprint of all publications and presentations that include data obtained in the/by the facility are retained for our records.
-This assists us to document activities and aids us in gaining funding to maintain and upgrade the facility.
+Work performed in or by the Biological MS Facility should be acknowledged.
+We ask that a reprint of publications and presentations that include data obtained in/by the facility be retained for our records.
+This allows us to document activities and aids us in gaining funding to maintain and upgrade the facility.

-The Association of Biomolecular Resource Facilities (ABRF) sponsors yearly studies to assist proteomics research labs and cores evaluate their capabilities to identify and characterize "unknown" protein samples.
+The Association of Biomolecular Resource Facilities (ABRF) sponsors yearly studies to assist research labs and cores evaluate their capabilities to identify and characterize "unknown" biological samples.
 The goal is to evaluate the technologies and educate their members.
-Results of past studies are posted on their site.
-These studies have aimed to address groups abilities to identify proteins in a simple mixture, identification of phosphorylation sites, discrimination of protein isoforms, and accuracy of de novo peptide sequencing.
+Results of past studies and information on more recent studies are posted on their site.
+Our Facility actively participates in proteomic and protein sequencing studies, with previous studies aimimg to address groups' abilities to identify proteins in a simple mixture, identification of phosphorylation sites, discrimination of protein isoforms, and accuracy of de novo peptide sequencing.

-The facility is a collaborative research resource that balances applied proteomics research with the development of new and improved methods for protein identification and quantification.
-The facility encourages collaborations that apply the tools of proteomics to biomedical research.
-Prospective users are encouraged to contact Dr. Monika Dzieciatkowska, Dr. Kirk Hansen or Dr. Mark Duncan.
+The facility is a collaborative research resource that balances applied MS-based "omics" research with the development of new and improved methods for the identification and quantification of proteins, peptides, and metabolites in a multitude of complex systems.
+The facility encourages collaborations that apply the tools of proteomics and/or metabolomics to biomedical research.
+Prospective users are encouraged to contact Dr. Monika Dzieciatkowska, Dr. Angelo D'Alessandro or Dr. Kirk Hansen.

-The Proteomics Facility is housed within the Mass Spectrometry Research Center on the ground floor of RC-1 South at the Anschutz Medical Campus.
+The Proteomics and Metabolomics Facilities are housed within the Mass Spectrometry Core Facility on the ground floor of RC-1 South at the Anschutz Medical Campus.
+(Room L18-1303)